jpiringer/jpmarkdown/README.md

 - PlainTextRenderer: renders everything into a plain std::string. code execution does not work really. i only added some fake results for testing
 - HTMLRenderer: renders everything into a very simple html std::string. code execution does not work really. i only added some fake results for testing

+## markdown

+this only supports a very limited and adapted markdown dialect.

+it only supports a few attributes. added inline code execution with $code$ and $$code$$ and the include statement $:includefile$